 I talk a bit about my work as a chapbook editor and publisher at Black Lawrence in this April 2015 interview with the Poetry Society of America and in this June 2016 Q&A with Failbetter.
 (See All the Stars also gets a mention!)

 Through Author Accelerator, I work with writers in a variety of programs such as Weekly Book Coaching, Blueprint for a Book, the Story Genius Method Workshop, and the Pitch Track Workshop.
-Yes, you can request me as your Book Coach!
+Yes, you can request me as your Book Coach–you can find my Coach Spotlight right here.
 When you sign up, please tell them I sent you.

 I am also a Pitch Wars mentor in the young adult category, where I work with my mentees to get their manuscripts in tip-top shape for the agent round and querying.
 We don’t call ourselves revision warriors for nothing!